-A decision of an upper cantonal court may be appealed to the Swiss Federal Supreme Court if the amount in dispute is at least CHF 30,000, or if the matter involves a question of law of fundamental significance.
+A decision of an upper cantonal court may be appealed to the Swiss Federal Supreme Court if the amount in dispute is at least CHF 30,000 (CHF 15,000 in labour and tenant law matters), or if the matter involves a question of law of fundamental significance.
 As a general rule, the appeal must be filed within 30 days after notification.
 The Swiss Federal Supreme Court only re-examines questions of law.
 An appeal based on erroneous fact finding may only be made where the lower court's findings are obviously wrong or in violation of Swiss law.